madwolf-personal/ComfyUI-Save-Video-Compare/README.md

   manage a DOM widget containing the `<video>` element and control bar.
-- On every workflow execution, reads the `video_path` returned by the node and points the `<video>` element at `/video_player/stream?path=<that path>`, then autoplays it.
+- On every workflow execution, reads the `video_path` returned by the node and points the `<video>` element at `/video_player/stream?path=<that path>`, then autoplays it if the autoplay toggle is on.
-- Persists the last played path and your control preferences (loop / speed / volume / muted) in `localStorage`, keyed by the node's ID, so reopening or reloading the graph restores playback state without needing a visible path widget on the node.
+- Persists the last played path and your control preferences (loop / speed / volume / muted / autoplay) in `localStorage`, keyed by the node's ID, so reopening or reloading the graph restores playback state without needing a visible path widget on the node.
+- Also listens for `executed` events globally via the websocket API client, not just the node's own `onExecuted` hook.
+This keeps the cached path and live player in sync even if a run finishes while you're on a different workflow tab, since `onExecuted` is only delivered to nodes in the currently active graph.

 ## Controls